bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-animation.md

 ## Random

-Generative Art starts getting more interesting when we add a surprise factor.
-This computer generated surprise factor is what is called a random result.
+Generative Art starts getting more interesting when we include a surprise factor.
+This computer generated surprise factor is called a random result.

-The random() function accepts either no value, meaning it will return a random value between 0-1.
-Or we can specify the minimum and maximum value we want and expect the function will return a value between those chosen ones.
+The random() function with no value specified produces a result between 0-1.
+Or, we can choose to specify the minimum and maximum value we want and we'll get a value between those.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/rJGvEHxdQ)